Best Mattress for Side Sleepers

 ($899 for a Queen size, click here and use code MFT100 to save $100 on a Layla)

-The Layla is another great option and is unique in that you can customize the firmness of the bed flipping it over – going from around a 5-6 on the firmness scale (10 being firmest) on the medium side to an 8 out of 10 on the Firm side.
+The Layla is another great option and is unique in that you can customize the firmness of the bed simply by flipping it over – going from around a 5-6 on the firmness scale (10 being firmest) on the medium side to an 8 out of 10 on the Firm side.

 The softer side of the Layla is great for side sleepers as it allows enough cushion to support hips and shoulders when sleeping on your side.
 The Layla is also a classic memory foam option that utilizes copper infused memory foam as well as ThermoGEL in the cover which helps regulate body temperature which provides a cooler sleep.